vladigleba/vladigleba.github.io/posts/prophecy/prophets.md

 - Spiritist (claims to talk to the dead)
 - Witch (mentioned in KJV, a psychic)

-The Bible clearly teaches that the dead cannot be contacted, and any supposed communication with the dead is an abomination to God because such communication is actually with evil spirits masquerading as the dead (see [“Are the Dead Really Dead?”](/posts/basics/death.md)).
+The Bible clearly teaches that the dead [cannot be contacted](/posts/basics/death.md), and any supposed communication with the dead is an abomination to God because such communication is actually with evil spirits masquerading as the dead).

 ## What else does the Bible say about prophets?